EvernodeXRPL/hp-devkit/README.md

-# Hot Pocket developer toolkit
+# HotPocket developer toolkit
-Developer toolkit for Hot Pocket smart contract development.
+Developer toolkit for HotPocket smart contract development.
 This toolkit makes use of Docker to provide a cross-platform development tools for developers.
-Using the toolkit, developers can spin-up local Hot Pocket clusters on their developer machines and test Hot Pocket smart contracts.
+Using the toolkit, developers can spin-up local HotPocket clusters on their developer machines and test HotPocket smart contracts.

-We use Docker containers to run Hot Pocket and smart contracts in a Linux environment.
+We use Docker containers to run HotPocket and smart contracts in a Linux environment.
 We also use Docker containers to distribute developer tools so developers can use the tools on any platform as long as they install Docker.

 <img width="829" alt="image" src="https://user-images.githubusercontent.com/33562092/174513691-4700f356-09c5-47f9-ad5c-550abaefc1b1.png">